vuejs/language-tools/README.md

 <details>
 <summary>Work with Vue 2?</summary>

-This tool uses Vue 3 types from `@vue/runtime-dom` module to calculate completion.
+This tool required Vue 3 types from `@vue/runtime-dom` module.

 Vue 3 in itself includes the package `@vue/runtime-dom`.
 For Vue 2 you will have to install this package yourself: